ig3/srf/README.md

 When you have studied all the cards due for review and reached the limit on new cards, you will return to the Home page, until there are more cards to study.

+### Get an Anki Deck
+There are many places to download shared Anki decks and many tools for generating them.
+[AnkiWeb](https://ankiweb.net/shared/decks/) is one source.
+Search for 'shared Anki decks' or 'generate Anki decks'

 ### Home page